 - Working conditions.
 The working environment affects employee morale and well-being.
 Proper lighting, ventilation, sanitation, and safety equipment and precautions are often discussed during negotiations. - Hours.
-Due to the increasing popularity of flexible scheduling, employees' working hours have become an important issue.
-Some unions, for instance, might ask for a 40-hour, four-day workweek (10-hour days).

-- Union security.
+Due to the increasing popularity of flexible scheduling, employees' working hours has become an important issue.
+Some unions, for instance, might ask for a 40-hour/ 4-day work week (10-hour days). - Union security.
 Union security addresses whether or not all the employees at a certain company will become union members.
 Of course, this is what the union wants.
-There are three basic types of union representation within a company: - Union shop-In a union shop, employees are required to join the union after their probationary period, which usually lasts 30-90 days.
+There are three basic types of union representation within a company: - 1) Union shop-In a union shop, employees are required to join the union after their probationary period, which usually lasts 30 to 90 days.
 However, union shops have been outlawed in several states by right-to-work laws.
 These laws give employees the freedom to work without being required to join a union.
+Unionization is limited in right-to-work states.

+In 2016, West Virginia became the 26th right-to-work state in the U.S.

-Unionization is limited in right-to-work states. - 2.
-Agency shop-In an agency shop, all employees are required to pay union dues, but they do not have to join the union.
-An agency shop is a union's preferred choice if a union shop is outlawed. - 3.
-Open shop-In an open shop, employees do not have to join the union, nor do they have to pay dues.
-Management prefers this type of agreement since it permits it to discourage new employees from joining the union, thereby limiting the union's bargaining power.
+- 2) Agency shop-In an agency shop, all employees are required to pay union dues, but they do not have to join the union.
+An agency shop is a union's second choice if a union shop is outlawed. - 3) Open shop-In an open shop, employees do not have to join the union, nor do they have to pay dues.
+Management prefers this type of agreement since it permits them to discourage new employees from joining the union, thereby limiting the union's bargaining power. - Management rights.

-In 2017, Kentucky became the 27th right-to-work state in the United States.

-• Management rights.
 Much is made of workers' rights, but what about management?
 How much power does the company retain after it signs a contract with the union?
 Management often attempts to include a "management-rights clause" in labor agreements.
 It may address the company's right to set criteria for promotions, determine production standards, transfer employees, etc.

 This list of issues is not exhaustive.
-Every union-management relationship is individual and encounters unique circumstances and conflicts.
+Every union/management relationship is individual and encounters unique circumstances and conflicts.